-When we face a period of crises, it can often feel like we’re caught up in a storm and the winds are shaking up our internal structure of security.
+When facing adversity, it can often feel like we’re caught up in a storm, and the winds are shaking up our sense of security.
 It might even feel like our whole world is crumbling down.
-Sadly, many people have taken their lives in this frame of mind.
+Sadly, many people have even taken their lives in this frame of mind.

 The key to getting out of an emotional maelstrom is realizing that at the root of all this pain is the fear of losing control of our lives.
 If we had things our way, we would prefer to have more stability, comfort and predictability in our lives.
 But, as we all know, life does not work that way.

 The reality is that we can’t always control other people and circumstances around us.
 The sooner we make peace with this reality, the faster we can learn to cope with the uncertainties of life and the challenges that come with it.